Esports as a Student Engagement Strategy

 What are the 5 C's of Student Engagement?

-Conclusion: Disengaged to Engaged
+Conclusion: From Disengaged to Engaged

 Engaging students is a shared responsibility that requires dedication, creativity, and a genuine passion for teaching.
 By implementing these strategies, you can create a classroom environment where students are actively involved in their learning journey.
 Remember, student engagement is not a one-size-fits-all approach.
 Continually adapt and refine your methods to meet the evolving needs of your students.
 Together, let's inspire a love for learning that lasts a lifetime.

-Connected Learning and Esports
+Connected Learning and Esports for Engagement

 Connected learning is an educational approach that integrates interest-driven learning, supportive social relationships, and educational opportunities.
 Esports curriculums are an excellent opportunity for connected learning.
 They harness student interest and engage students with cooperative activity and social-emotional learning, resulting in authentic connections and career opportunities through STEM and CTE.